deisi/pysfg/readme.md

 ## Install
 - Install Anaconda for python3 64Bit
+- Setup automatic kernel generation
+  `conda install nb_conda_kernels`
 - Setup a conda environment with:
   `conda env create -f environment.yml`
+- If you havent set up the automatic kernel generation above you now need to do it manually with:
   - Activate the environment with:
     `conda activate sfg`
   - Add a kernel to the default jupyterlab environment `ipython kernel install --user --name=sfg`

 # Usage
 ## Read data